-- 1.1 Version 5 of the revised Regulatory Instructions and Guidance (RIGs) has been produced in accordance with standard condition 49 of the distribution licence (SLC 49).
-The purpose of the RIGs is to provide a framework for the collection and provision of accurate and consistent information from the electricity Distribution Network Operators (DNOs).
+- 1.1 Version 5 of the Quality of Service Regulatory Instructions and Guidance (rigs) has been produced in accordance with standard condition 49 of the distribution licence (SLC 49).
+The purpose of the rigs is to provide a framework for the collection and provision of accurate and consistent information from the electricity distribution network operators (DNOs).
 This is important as it reduces the level of regulatory uncertainty that may otherwise exist.
-The benefits of improvements in the quality of information should be realised by all those with an interest in the regulation of DNOs, including customers and their representatives, Ofgem and the DNOs themselves. - 1.2 The RIGs include definitions and related instructions and guidance for collating "Specified Information" as defined in SLC 49. - 1.3 Any changes to the RIGs will comply with the change process set out in paragraphs 9 to 11 of SLC 49.
+The benefits of improvements in the quality of information should be realised by all those with an interest in the regulation of DNOs, including customers and their representatives, Ofgem and the DNOs themselves. - 1.2 The rigs include definitions and related instructions and guidance for collating "specified information" as defined in SLC 49.
+For the avoidance of doubt this rigs document is subordinate to the licence conditions.
+Consequently, the rigs will not change any definitions or obligations contained within the distribution licence and in the event of any dispute the licence conditions will always take precedence. - 1.3 Any future changes to the rigs will comply with the change process set out in paragraphs 10 to 14 of the revised version of SLC 49 which, subject to consultation, will be implemented on 1 April 2005.
 Ofgem recognises that any significant changes to the scope or form of the information that it requests from the DNOs could not only increase the regulatory burden but also the perception of regulatory risk.
-It is Ofgem's intention to change the scope and form of the information it requests as infrequently as possible, consistent with Ofgem carrying out its duties under the Electricity Act 1989 and the Utilities Act 2000.
+It is Ofgem's intention to change the scope and form of the information it requests as infrequently as possible, consistent with Ofgem's carrying out of its duties under the Electricity Act 1989 and the Utilities Act 2000.